 In May 2014, the FASB issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (Topic 606) (ASU 2014-09), which amends the existing accounting standards for revenue recognition.
 ASU 2014-09 requires an entity to recognize the amount of revenue to which it expects to be entitled when products or services are transferred to customers.
 In July 2015, the FASB voted to approve a one-year delay of the effective date.
-ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
+ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting periods.
 Early adoption is permitted as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within those annual periods.
-ASU 2014-09 may be applied retrospectively to each prior period presented or retrospectively with the cumulative effect recognized as of the date of adoption.
-In March 2016, the FASB issued Accounting Standards Update No. 2016-08: Principal versus Agent Considerations-Reporting Revenue Gross versus Net (ASU 2016-08), amending the principal-versus-agent implementation guidance set forth in ASU 2014-09.
-In April 2016, the FASB issued Accounting Standards Update No. 2016-10: Identifying Performance Obligations and Licensing (ASU 2016-10), which amends certain aspects of the guidance set forth in the FASB's new revenue standard related to identifying performance obligations and licensing implementation.
-We are currently in the process of evaluating the impact of adoption of these updates on our consolidated financial statements.
+ASU 2014-09 may be applied using either (i) a full retrospective approach for all periods presented in the period of adoption, or (ii) a modified retrospective approach with the cumulative effect of initially applying the new standard recognized at the date of adoption and providing certain additional disclosures.
+In 2016, the FASB issued additional guidance to clarify the implementation guidance including ASU No. 2016-08, Revenue from Contracts with Customers - Principal versus Agent Considerations.
+This ASU clarifies the implementation guidance for principal versus agent considerations in ASU No. 2014-09 and provides indicators that assist in the assessment of control.
+We will adopt the new standard on January 1, 2018.
+We have initiated an assessment of our revenue streams and a project plan for implementing these standards.
+Our evaluation of the impact of the new standard is ongoing and we have not yet completed our assessment of the effect that ASU No. 2014-09 and related standards will have on our consolidated financial statements and related disclosures.
+We currently plan to use the modified retrospective approach; however, a final decision regarding the adoption method has not been finalized at this time.